 - house wiring: no specific measures, recognising that existing trends should reduce fields anyway

-- substations: encouragement to site them away from homes, but no specific requirements
+- distribution substations: encouragement to site them away from homes, but no specific requirements

-There are no restrictions on how close a home can be to a power line or vice versa.
+There are no restrictions in the UK on how close a home can be to a power line, underground cable, or substation, or vice versa.

 Where the policy is set out

 The policy is set out in the Written Ministerial Statement of 2009 (formally, this was the Government's response to SAGE's First Interim Assessment).
 The policy for power lines has two key planks: compliance with the 1998 ICNIRP exposure guidelines in the terms of the 1999 EU Recommendation, and a precautionary policy called "optimal phasing".

 The policy is then formally applied to power lines by National Policy Statement EN-5.
 In terms of legislation, this applies only in England and Wales, but it sets the principles for the whole of the UK - see more on which bits of policy apply in which bits of the UK

 All the practical details needed to apply the policy of compliance with exposure limits is contained in a Code of Practice.
 This says what land uses the limits apply to, what conditions compliance is assessed for, how accurate the calculations need to be, and so forth.

 Part of the system for establishing compliance that the Code of Practice establishes is a list of equipment that inherently complies with the exposure guidelines, and that can be found in this section of this website.